ramera03/Youtube-Social-Attitudes/research-assessment.md

         -   [x] Objective attempt
         -   [x] Objective met
-        -   Grader comments: see preparation.Rmd (this is most of the document)
+        -   Grader comments: see preparation.R (this is most of the document)

 11. Use `stringr` functions to work with string variables

     1. Uses ate least 2 unique `stringr` functions
     2. Uses `stringr` functions in a data transformation pipeline

-        -   [ ] Objective attempt
+        -   [x] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: see preparation.R lines 68-70, line 103.

 12. Use `forcats` functions to work with factor variables